idealparable/BibleQ/BibleIsAntiSlavery.md

 So even if the NT had also been extremely clear on its own in isolation from the OT's clearer ban of slavery, this clearly wouldn't necessarily be obeyed at the very least.
 Even if we were wrong that it wouldn't be counterproductive.
 Which it seems it would have to be.

-Also, that's because Christianity needed to first pass the hurdle of being embraced by most in the West i nthe first place.
+Also, that's because Christianity needed to first pass the hurdle of being embraced by most in the West in the first place.

 The skeptic might be implying that the NT could ban slavery very clearly (again) because that then would be obeyed once Christians did rise to power, but he's missing that if it had done that, quite possibly not enough people would have become Christian in the first place to allow that rise to power -- so the only option was to make it somewhat more cryptic, which is exactly what it did, but still DOES teach it!]